 Note: The upper intake manifold just needs to be loosened and position aside enough to gain access to the PCV.

 Loosen the intake manifold bolts and position the intake manifold aside enough to gain access to the PCV valve.

 Installation is reverse of removal.

-If I've helped you, please take the time to vote for me, as my reputation pays my bills.
-Thanx, Ernest.
+If I have helped you, please take the time to vote for me, as my reputation pays my bills.
+Thanks, Ernest.

 Friday, February 12th, 2010 AT 10:21 PM